Vitoludde/vcrp/README.md

 # vcrp
-This can: Encrypt a file, Decrypt a file, Read a file and Write a file
+This uses a custom built data encrypter and decrypter.

+# Upcoming
+* User can make their own custom encrypter using this